 Whether there’s a risk of layoffs, potential loss of a client, or some other crisis that could be looming, be upfront about it.

 You can overcome failure.
 You’ll never overcome dishonesty or allow people to be blindsided.

 There may be nothing that breeds confidence in leadership more than your willingness to go to bat for your team.

 The unfortunate truth is that if your team is struggling, they become easy targets for those outside of the team to blame, criticize, and scapegoat.

-Worse, the powers that be may resist providing needed resources to a team that is currently under performing.
-This of course leads to continued under performing.
+Worse, the powers that be may resist providing needed resources to a team that is currently underperforming.
+This, of course, leads to continued underperformance.
 Your job is to be their advocate in the face of that.

 It means that you don’t allow your people to become convenient sources of blame for the shortcomings of other teams.

 It also means that you voice your confidence in them as well as demand that they have the resources they need to be successful.